vircodificat/imasu/readme.md

 then run the resulting `u-boot.bin` with the emulator.

-as of now there is little purpose in running U-boot, as there are no boot media sources outside of what is loaded into memory at emulator boot.

 ## TODOs

-- VirtIO Disk device, so the filesystem does not need to be bundled with the kernel, to be able to run full Linux distros and boot with u-boot, to be able to run xv6, etc...
 - testing with RISCOF, document testing with riscv-tests
 - option to compile a 32-bit RV32 emulator
 - compile-time options to disable or enable parts of the ISA